 Why Paksan-Bueng Kan as a border crossing from Laos to Thailand?

 There are several border crossing points from Laos to Thailand.
 The most famous is probably the route from Vientiane to Nong Khai via Udon Thani.
-This route is also used by many backpackers, but you can also cross the border into Thailand from the town of Paksan, not far from Vientiane.
+This route is used by many backpackers, but you can also cross the border into Thailand from the town of Paksan, not far from Vientiane.

+We travelled to Paksan by bus from Phonsavan aiming to cross the border into Thailand.
 The bus we took from Phonsavan was actually bound for Vientiane, although we got off on the way at Paksan.

 However, in our case, we thought that getting off at Paksan would save time, money and would be more interesting than than Vientiane – Nong Khai.
 Furthermore, from Bueng Kan, buses to Nong Khai leave every 30 minutes and the journey takes two hours.
 So, rather than going all the way to Vientiane and crossing the border, we chose the route from Paksan to enter Thailand.